openiddict/openiddict-documentation/introduction/index.md

-Unlike other solutions, **OpenIddict exclusively focuses on the OAuth 2.0/OpenID Connect protocol aspects of the authorization process** and leaves user authentication up to the implementer: OpenIddict can be natively used with any form of user authentication like password, token, federated or Integration Windows Authentication.
+Unlike other solutions, **OpenIddict exclusively focuses on the OAuth 2.0/OpenID Connect protocol aspects of the authorization process** and leaves user authentication up to the implementer: OpenIddict can be natively used with any form of user authentication like password, token, federated or Integrated Windows Authentication (NTLM/Kerberos).
 While convenient, using a membership stack like ASP.NET Core Identity is not required.

 > [!TIP]
 > In ASP.NET and ASP.NET Core, integration with OpenIddict is typically done by enabling the pass-through mode to handle requests in a controller action,